 A misconception is that doing an upgrade has a high cost for little business value, but it can actually play a big role in future development.
 Taking the opportunity to do a platform upgrade and when necessary invest in reducing technical debt will set the future development up to be more efficient and therefore less costly.

-Want to tap into the expertise of an Optimizely partner agency that’s been in operation since 1999?Get in touch
+Want to tap into the expertise of Optimizely's APAC Solution Partner of the Year?Get in touch

 Want more?
 Here are some other blog posts you might be interested in.